AP News Guide: Fires blaze on 2 ends of California, kill 11

 Hollywood celebrities were forced to flee as a devastating Southern California wildfire tore through mansions in the coastal community of Malibu.

-Actor Martin Sheen told Los Angeles Fox affiliate KTTV that the fire was the worst he’s ever seen, and he expects that his house was destroyed.
+Actor Martin Sheen told Los Angeles Fox affiliate KTTV that the fire was the worst he has ever seen, and he expects that his house was destroyed.

-The television station tracked down the “West Wing” actor after son Charlie Sheen tweeted Friday night that he’d been unable to contact his parents.
-Martin Sheen gave a shout-out to his family to let them know he and his wife, Janet, were safe and planned to sleep in their car at the beach.
+The television station tracked down the “West Wing” actor after son Charlie Sheen tweeted Friday night that he had been unable to contact his parents.
+Martin Sheen gave a shoutout to his family to let them know he and his wife, Janet, were safe and planned to sleep in their car at the beach.

 Alyssa Milano tweeted Saturday that she was waiting to hear of her home’s fate.
-On Friday she said she’d gotten help to evacuate her horses and that her children were safe, but her house was “in jeopardy.”
+On Friday she said she had gotten help to evacuate her horses and that her children were safe, but her house was “in jeopardy.”

 “I’m so sorry and my heart is with each of those who are impacted by this awful disaster,” she tweeted Saturday.